-In the on-going period the implemented projects helped to promote the integration of the civil society in institutions, committees, administrations and also at the political level.
-Civil society in most of the sub-regions shows high willingness and commitment in regard of civic involvement and solidarity.
+In the on-going period, the implemented projects helped to promote the integration of civil society in institutions, committees, administrations and also at the political level.
+Civil society in most of the sub-regions shows a high degree of willingness and commitment in regard to civic involvement and solidarity.
 Associations, federations and administration unions are widely spread, which shows a highly responsible and active citizenship, especially at the regional and municipal level.
-Such examples are also developing their initiatives within the scope of cross border cooperation structures.
-Many of these are carried out individually and pragmatically orientated by associations, institutions and private persons covering all kinds of different fields.
+Such examples are also stimulating initiatives within the scope of cross-border cooperation structures.
+Many of these are carried out individually and pragmatically by associations, institutions and private persons covering all kinds of different fields.

-The mentality present on both sides of the border is felt as similar, which also contributes to the integration process and general cooperation.
-This represents a common pillar in order to build a cohesive identity by means of cross border cooperation projects.
+The mentality present on both sides of the border is felt to be similar, which also contributes to the integration process and general cooperation.
+This represents a common pillar to help build a cohesive identity by means of cross-border cooperation projects.

-Cross border cooperation structures enhance the competitiveness and innovative potential of regions.
-The Austrian-Czech border region has different active institutional networks operating in order to improve its exchange rates at the personal, economic and political level.
-The cooperation can be described along the following structure:
+Cross-border cooperation structures enhance the competitiveness and innovative potential of regions.
+The Austrian-Czech border region has different active institutional networks in operation to improve sharing at the personal, economic and political level.
+Cooperation may be described along the following structure:

-- Cooperation on the institutional level (EUREGIO in cooperation with the communities, the regions and the regional management structures) - Cooperation on a political and administrative level and - Project based cooperation initiatives
+- Cooperation on the institutional level (EUREGIO in cooperation with the communities, the regions and the regional management structures) - Cooperation on a political and administrative level, and - Project-based cooperation initiatives

 Most of the networking in the sub-regions is oriented towards bilateral structures.
 Urban centers have gained the most importance in this process and are already becoming supraregional network nodes.
-Nevertheless, small-scale networking also takes place.
-Especially in the border areas where participants and key players at the municipal level play up to now the relevant role, even though their influence and results rarely exceed the proximate areas.
+Nonetheless, small-scale networking also takes place.
+Especially in the border areas where participants and key players at the municipal level have up to now played a relevant role even though their influence and results rarely extend beyond the proximate areas.

-Concerning the themes which are being dealt with we find that most of the cross border multithematic cooperation structures.
-Regional development networks and networks with a focus on tourism and business have a greater visibility in the sub-regions.
-Also relevant is the primary "bottom-up" nature of most of the networking cross border cooperation structures present in the area and the limited role of political and administrative levels, at least at the coordination level.
+Concerning the themes being dealt with, we find mostly cross-border multi-thematic cooperation structures.
+Regional development networks and networks with a focus on tourism and business have greater visibility in the sub-regions.
+Also relevant is the primary "bottom-up" nature of most of the networking cross-border cooperation structures present in the area and the limited role of political and administrative levels, at least at the coordination level.

-Important challenges for the regional cross border governance system are:
+Important challenges for the regional cross-border governance system are:

-The enabling environment, the attitudes, the policy framework, regulations, organisational settings and practices that stimulate and support effective and efficient implementation of cross-border cooperation reveal serious bottlenecks.
-Especially the imbalance in governance capacity at regional level requires a prudent approach to partnership-building
+The enabling environment, the attitudes, the policy framework, regulations, organisational settings and practices that stimulate and support the effective and efficient implementation of cross-border cooperation reveal serious bottlenecks.
+Especially the imbalance in governance capacity at the regional level requires a prudent approach to partnership-building.